WenzyWong/bacNeo/README.md

 ### netMHCpan-4.1

-As the [netMHCpan-4.1](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/) is a lisenced software which requires manually application, you need to manually install it.
+As `bacNeo --bacp` uses [netMHCpan-4.1](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/), a lisenced software which requires manually application, you need to manually install it.
 Open the link above, click `Downloads`, and choose `Version 4.1b` - `Linux`.
 After filling in and submitting the form, you could download and install it to successfully run `bacNeo --bacp`.

 ## Datasets